 Agent experience is a subset of developer experience

 The research citation he used makes this concrete: Sara Chizari's work shows that the strongest predictor of multi-agent success is specification quality, not model capability.
-Houck put it directly: "Agent capabilities are what vendors sell you.
-Agent experience is what developers actually get."

 That's a meaningful reframe.
 Most AI investment in engineering organizations is going toward model selection, tooling access, and prompt experimentation.
 The research says the return on those investments is limited by a variable most teams aren't managing: the quality of the conditions they're giving agents to work in.
+When agent output is mediocre, the instinct is to blame the model.
+The correct question is whether the agent had what it needed in the first place.

 The DX Core 4 dimensions of productivity remain stable